-Referring to the timing diagram (Figure 13-5), a bus transfer involves the following steps:
+Referring to the timing diagram (Figure 17-5 on page 123), a bus transfer involves the following steps:

-- The start condition is generated by the master by forcing the SDA low line while keeping the SCL line high (A).
-SDA can be forced low either by writing a zero to bit 7 of the USI Data Register, or by setting the corresponding bit in the PORTA register to zero.
-Note that the Data Direction Register bit must be set to one for the output to be enabled.
-The start detector logic of the slave device (see Figure 13-6 on page 131) detects the start condition and sets the USISIF Flag.
-The flag can generate an interrupt if necessary. - 2.
-In addition, the start detector will hold the SCL line low after the master has forced a negative edge on this line (B).
-This allows the slave to wake up from sleep or complete other tasks before setting up the USI Data Register to receive the address.
-This is done by clearing the start condition flag and resetting the counter.

-- 3. The master set the first bit to be transferred and releases the SCL line (C).
-The slave samples the data and shifts it into the USI Data Register at the positive edge of the SCL clock. - 4.
-After eight bits containing slave address and data direction (read or write) have been transferred, the slave counter overflows and the SCL line is forced low (D).
+- 1. The a start condition is generated by the master by forcing the SDA low line while the SCL line is high (A).
+SDA can be forced low either by writing a zero to bit 7 of the shift register, or by setting the corresponding bit in the PORT register to zero.
+Note that the USI data register bit must be set to one for the output to be enabled.
+The slave device's start detector logic (Figure 17-6) detects the start condition and sets the USISIF flag.
+The flag can generate an interrupt if necessary. - In addition, the start detector will hold the SCL line low after the master has forced an negative edge on this line (B).
+This allows the slave to wake up from sleep or complete its other tasks before setting up the USI data register to receive the address.
+This is done by clearing the start condition flag and reset the counter. - 3.
+The master set the first bit to be transferred and releases the SCL line (C).
+The slave samples the data and shift it into the USI data register at the positive edge of the SCL clock. - 4.
+After eight bits are transferred containing slave address and data direction (read or write), the slave counter overflows and the SCL line is forced low (D).
 If the slave is not the one the master has addressed, it releases the SCL line and waits for a new start condition. - 5.
-When the slave is addressed, it holds the SDA line low during the acknowledgment cycle before holding the SCL line low again (i.e., the USI Counter Register must be set to 14 before releasing SCL at (D)).
-Depending on the R/W bit the master or slave enables its output.
+If the slave is addressed it holds the SDA line low during the acknowledgment cycle before holding the SCL line low again (i.e., the counter register must be set to 14 before releasing SCL at (D)).
+Depending of the R/W bit the master or slave enables its output.
 If the bit is set, a master read operation is in progress (i.e., the slave drives the SDA line) The slave can hold the SCL line low after the acknowledge (E). - 6.
-Multiple bytes can now be transmitted, all in same direction, until a stop condition is given by the master (F), or a new start condition is given.
+Multiple bytes can now be transmitted, all in same direction, until a stop condition is given by the master (F).
+Or a new start condition is given.

 If the slave is not able to receive more data it does not acknowledge the data byte it has last received.
-When the master does a read operation it must terminate the operation by forcing the acknowledge bit low after the last byte transmitted.
+When the master does a read operation it must terminate the operation by force the acknowledge bit low after the last byte transmitted.